 Provide a description of how entities within the one-stop delivery system, including one-stop operators and the one-stop partners, will comply with WIOA § 188, if applicable, and applicable provisions of the Americans with Disabilities Act of 1990 (42 U.S.C.
 12101 et seq.) regarding the physical and programmatic accessibility of facilities, programs and services, technology and materials for individuals with disabilities.
 This should include the provision of staff training and support and addressing the needs of individuals with disabilities.

-In addition to the assistive technology listed above, the One Stop Operator is fully handicap accessible in accordance with ADA and Section 504 laws and regulations.
+In addition to the assistive technology listed above, the One Stop Shop in Columbus and Americus are fully handicap accessible in accordance with ADA and Section 504 laws and regulations.